openxthinking/bullet-docs/docs/snippets.md

 ## Collection page: 4 or 5 products per row
 Show 4 or 5 products per row instead of 3 on collection pages on `desktop`

-!> This is available out-of-the-box from Bullet. v2.1.0 and up
+!> This is available out-of-the-box in Bullet. v2.1.0 and up

 1. From Shopify admin, go to `Online Store → Themes`
 1. Click `Customize`